-Just before everything in Jordan had to close down temporarily due to the outbreak of the novel Corona virus, Radio Balad conducted a training for Egyptian media students on how to broadcast a radio show successfully.
+Just before everything in Jordan had to close down temporarily due to the outbreak of the novel Corona virus, Radio al Balad conducted a training for Egyptian media students on how to broadcast a radio show successfully.
 Therefore, all media students were given specific training on radio programming, how to produce and present a radio show, and how to understand the audience and talk to them engagingly.
 Scripts of a trial episode were assigned and critiqued.
 The media students were given a chance to practice and present what they learned in the studio.
 Afterwards they discussed the results with their fellow students and exchanged further ideas.
 As part of the training, the students reached out to the Egyptian Embassy to seek their help and support regarding the biggest challenges Egyptian laborers are facing in Jordan.

-The training as well as the radio program Mahatat Egypt is produced with the support of Heinrich-Böll-Stiftung Palestine and Jordan.
+The training as well as 16 episodes of the radio program Mahatat Egypt are produced with the support of Heinrich-Böll-Stiftung Palestine and Jordan.

 All radio shows of Mahatat Egypt are now available in our dossier on this website.